Main Content start here

 • In November 2024, Fortis Healthcare partnered with Mölnlycke Healthcare India to raise awareness about advanced wound care solutions.
 This collaboration aims to educate healthcare professionals and patients on effective wound management practices, promote the use of innovative dressings, and address the growing burden of chronic and acute wounds in India through targeted initiatives and training programs.

-• In October 2024, Kerala University has secured a patent for its innovative diabetic wound dressing, designed to accelerate healing and prevent infections in chronic wounds.
+• In October 2024, Kerala University secured a patent for its innovative diabetic wound dressing, designed to accelerate healing and prevent infections in chronic wounds.
 This advanced dressing incorporates bioactive compounds with antimicrobial and anti-inflammatory properties, offering an effective solution for managing diabetic foot ulcers and other complications associated with diabetes, improving patient outcomes.

 • In September 2024, HCAH partnered with Aroa Biosurgery to launch a Wound Care Initiative aimed at advancing wound management solutions in India.
 This collaboration focuses on introducing innovative products like Aroa’s regenerative wound care technologies, enhancing patient outcomes, and addressing the growing demand for effective treatments for chronic and acute wounds.